-'An Attack on Nature Is An Attack On Us': Here's What The Kids On Climate Strike Want You To Know
+'An Attack On Nature Is An Attack On Us': Here's What The Kids On Climate Strike Want You To Know

 ‘People Should Know How Damaging Climate Change Really Is’

-“I’m here today because I think it’s really important that people know how damaging climate change really is,” says Sol, 11, who is at the march with his dad and some of his friends.
+“I’m here today because I think it’s really important that people know how damaging climate change really is,” says Sol, 11, who is at the march with his dad and some friends.

 “I don’t really watch the news but in primary school I’ve learnt lots about global warming.
 I remember seeing this video about a polar bear going around in a city because all the ice caps had melted and that just made me feel really sad.
 The people who care [listen to children] but other people don’t,” he says.